top of page

 Settled pursuant to a confidentiality agreement.

-This lawsuit was the result of a commercial vehicle accident that occurred on January 13, 2007, between two vehicles traveling west on U.S. Highway 84, west of Prentiss, Mississippi.
+This lawsuit was the result of a commercial vehicle accident that occurred between two vehicles traveling west on U.S. Highway 84, west of Prentiss, Mississippi.
 Plaintiffs alleged that a Wal-Mart tractor trailer ran them off the roadway.
 The first vehicle was a Wal-Mart tractor trailer driven by David Winters, employed by Wal-Mart Transportation LLC, and the second vehicle was a Ford F-150 driven by Plaintiff Elijah Barnes.
 The accident occurred when Mr. Barnes, in his F-150, began to make a legal pass of the Wal-Mart tractor trailer.
 During the process of being passed, the Wal-Mart tractor trailer's actions forced the Barnes' F-150 to leave the roadway, causing a collision that resulted in the quadriplegia of Mr. Barnes.
 The driver of the Wal-Mart tractor trailer, Defendant Winters, continued traveling on U.S. Highway 84 for a short distance after which it came to a stop.
 Mr. Winters then exited the commercial vehicle, but never returned to check on the safety of the occupant of the F-150.
 Mr. Winters remained at his vehicle until police and emergency personnel arrived, after which he left the scene.
 Defendant Winters never returned to the accident site to provide contact information or details regarding the accident to the police.

 Settled pursuant to a confidentiality agreement.